Can consuming mushrooms help you fight cancer? The answer depends on what type of mushroom you’re having.

 Could inhibit the growth of cancer cells

 Some studies have found evidence that turkey tail mushrooms can actually stop cancer cells from growing.
-In particular, there have been studies related to :
+In particular, there have been clinical trails and studies related to the following:

 The Health benefits of turkey tail mushrooms are many.
 However, turning to turkey tail mushrooms is not recommended as a standalone treatment.
 Instead, researchers suggest that taking turkey tail mushrooms alongside traditional cancer treatment could lead to better outcomes.